Bret Harte, Gabriel Conroy (1875)

 [...]

 Grace sobbed herself to sleep!
 Poor, poor Grace!
 She had been looking for this opportunity of speaking about herself - about their future.
 This was to have been the beginning of her confidence about Dr. Devarges’s secret; she would have told him frankly all the doctor had said, even his suspicions of Philip himself.
 And then Philip would have been sure to have told her his plans, and they would have gone back with help, and Philip would have been a hero whom Gabriel would have instantly recognised as the proper husband for Grace, and they would have all been very happy.
 And now they were all dead, and had died, perhaps, cursing her, and - Philip - Philip had not kissed her good-night, and was sitting gloomily under a tree!
-[33; our italics - cf. Gretta in Joyce's story.]
+[33; my italics - cf. Gretta in Joyce’s story.]

 Captain Conroy’s Party [52] Chap.
 IX